LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib.md

 You'll also want to add the LethalLib mod ID as a BepinEx dependency, which can be done by adding the following line after `[BepinPlugin(...)]`:
 `[BepInDependency(LethalLib.Plugin.ModGUID)]`
+This is also a quick way of ensuring you've correctly added the LethalLib .dll as a dependency, as otherwise this will give you an error.

 ## Lethal Company Unity project
 In order to make mods for LethalLib, you will almost certainly need to use a decompiled Lethal Company Unity project so you can access the game scripts.
 You can either do a decompilation yourself with a program like Asset Ripper, or use this [template project](https://github.com/EvaisaDev/LethalCompanyUnityTemplate/tree/main#readme), which provides stub scripts and no assets for a clean modding environment.
 A decompile is much harder to do but will give you all the games' data and assets to examine and use as a base for anything you make.